faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 [^followedupwithgctalk]: Callister followed up his devotion with an October 2017 conference address, [God’s Compelling Witness: The Book of Mormon](https://www.lds.org/general-conference/2017/10/gods-compelling-witness-the-book-of-mormon?lang=eng) which was mostly an abridgement of the arguments presented in his 2016 Devotional.

 [^metcalfejsci]: Brent defended the idea that Joseph Smith was the primary author of the Book of Mormon in a private Mormon Historians facebook group in comments to a post from June 27, 2018.
 In regards to the idea that Joseph was reading from a manuscript, Brent wrote: "This is unnecessary speculation ...
 [Joseph Smith] was a creative sould and gifted storyteller" and a later comment "There is strong evidence that JS et al. were reading the BoMor manuscript during the dictation (e.g., Oliver Cowdery issued a revelation in June 1829 that heavily borrows from the BoMor text)... such readings would account for both the consistencies and discontinuities."

+[^books_by_young_uneducated]:  Joseph was about 23 when the Book of Mormon was primarily dictated.
+Many young authors wrote significant works of fiction [even before the age of 20](https://en.wikipedia.org/wiki/List_of_books_written_by_children_or_teenagers).
+Significant novels have been penned [in under one month](https://mentalfloss.com/article/29126/6-famous-novels-penned-under-month) (the Book of Mormon was dictated over a much longer period).
+And many famous authors [had little or no formal education](http://guyportman.com/2015/06/26/10-famous-self-educated-authors/).
+Still, Hales has argued that the convergence of several measures positions the Book of Mormon [as a unique creation](https://www.mormoninterpreter.com/curiously-unique-joseph-smith-as-author-of-the-book-of-mormon/) (his analysis rests on multiple assumptions which are arguable, and he does not consider other possible authors for the Book of Mormon).

+[^oblique_reference_to_jst]: There is one [oblique reference to Joseph Smith and Clarke's commentary]({{ "/joseph-consulting-clarkes-commentary/" | relative_url }}), but it does not suggest that Joseph even read the work, much less had it in his possession.